 I like to buy green bananas so they don’t get bruised on the trip home from the market.
 They eventually ripen when left at room temperature.
 But if you’re in a hurry to use them in a recipe, you can speed up the ripening process by placing them in a brown paper sack.
 The bananas excrete ethylene gas which accelerates the ripening process.
 The bag prevents the gas from escaping into the air so it can work its magic on the bananas.

 If you need a process that takes minutes, not days, you can roast your bananas to soften and concentrate the flavors.
-Simply place the bananas on a sheet pan, preheat the oven to 350º and cook for 15-30 minutes, until the peels area dark brown.
+Simply place the bananas (yellow, not green) on a sheet pan, preheat the oven to 350º and cook for 15-30 minutes, until the peels area dark brown.
 Cool and use as directed.

 This is truly the best banana bread.
 Katie, the nut avoider, ate 3 slices with nary a complaint.
 That says something!